help-me-mom/ng-mocks/README.md

     .replace(SomeDirective, SomeOtherDirective)
     .replace(SomePipe, SomeOtherPipe)
 );
-// In case of HttpClientTestingModule,
-// it should be kept instead of replacement. beforeEach(() =>
+// In case of HttpClientTestingModule you can use .replace too. beforeEach(() =>
+  MockBuilder(MyComponent, MyModule).replace(
+    HttpClientModule,
+    HttpClientTestingModule
+  )
+);
+// In case of RouterTestingModule you need to use .keep for both of
+// the modules and to pass an empty array into .withRoutes. beforeEach(() =>
   MockBuilder(MyComponent, MyModule)
-    .keep(HttpClientModule)
-    .keep(HttpClientTestingModule)
+    .keep(RouterModule)
+    .keep(RouterTestingModule.withRoutes([]))
 );

 // If we want to add or replace providers or services